mtch99/Ballerz/README.md

         - [x] Define and implement Notification screen
             - [x] Define and implement Notifications View
         - [x] Add notification screen to FeedStack

+    * [ ] Check auth flow
+        - [ ] Signup View
+        - [ ] Signin View
+        - [ ] Notifications subscriptions after userProfile retrieval or creation
+        TODO: Refactor controllers and use cases to be singletons.
+Take the reent notification controller as example.
+Why?
+They can now communicate with each other easily and are not directly affected by components lifecycle

 - [ ] Add friend